 In 2017, Luminescence Children's Choir will perform at the National Portrait Gallery and multiple times at the High Court, will feature in 3 major performances, and have the opportunity to participate in workshops with guest conductor and composer Dan Walker.

 Luminescence choristers also have the opportunity to participate in Sight-Singing School.
 Sight-Singing School is a three-year program taught by Chloe Lankshear, designed to develop choristers' music literacy, theory and aural skills.
 Sight-Singing classes run separately from regular rehearsals, and are offered to our choristers at no additional cost.

-Luminescence Children's Choir is comprised of two ensembles, Little Lumi and the Performing Choir.
+Luminescence Children's Choir is comprised of two ensembles, Little Lumi and the Concert Choir.
 Little Lumi is designed for singers aged 7-12.
 In Little Lumi, choristers are introduced to musical literacy, ear training and singing skills, and get the opportunity to experience the joy of singing with like-minded children from across Canberra, and perform regularly.
-The Performing Choir is open to ages 10 - 17, and includes a more demanding rehearsal and performance schedule, including interstate touring opportunities.
+The Concert Choir is open to ages 10 - 17, and includes a more demanding rehearsal and performance schedule, including interstate touring opportunities.